SwissDataScienceCenter/renku/docs/topic-guides/secrets/secrets.rst

   :alt: Secrets encryption scheme

-Renku stores secrets in its database, doubly encrypted, ensuring that no part accessible from the internet other than the session has acces to unencrypted secrets.
+Renku stores secrets in its database, doubly encrypted, ensuring that no part accessible from the internet other than the session has access to unencrypted secrets.
 All secrets are encrypted at rest.

-Threat models we adress are:
+Threat models we address are:
 - One of our public-facing services being breached
 - A malicious actor getting a copy of our database (for instance from a backup)

-We explicitely do not guard against:
+We explicitly do not guard against:
 - Someone stealing your login details or login token
 - You starting a malicious session with secrets, as we can't control the code that runs within a session.

 The Renku ``data service`` uses symmetric Fernet encryption with a key only it knows to ensure all data is encrypted at rest in its database.
-For each user, a uniqe ``user key`` is generated.
+For each user, a unique ``user key`` is generated.
 In addition, there is a dedicated ``secret storage service`` which has a ``public key`` and a ``private key``, the latter of which is only known to this service.
 This service is not accessible to the public internet.